yliu9418/Text-Book/README.md

 # Reading Materials

+## Behavioral Question
+- How to Answer the 64 Toughest Interview Questions.pdf

 ## Machine Learning

 - Basic of Linear Algebra for Machine Learning Discover the Mathematical Language of Data in Python.pdf